To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Tango, in case you wondered, is a darkie, as in an African of African origin.

 It’s a statement I am hearing more and more these days.
-At its heart is the question: why should black people attempt to justify or defend black incompetence.

 And it is not always from reactionary types who clamour for the apartheid days where at least people had jobs and crime was not as bad as it is now.